-Few people envision their car accident case ending in a trial, but it often does.
+Few people envision their car accident case ending in a trial, but it sometimes does.
 Your case is filed and taken to court when the insurance company and your attorney cannot agree on a settlement.
 This happens more often than you think, particularly in cases where the medical bills are very high.
 This is one reason it is so important to hire an auto accident attorney with trial experience.

 The Jury is the Unknown Factor in Your Car Accident Case

 In trial, your personal injury case is heard by a jury.
 The jury is the reason it is difficult to predict how much your case will be awarded.
 Each jury is different, so the award amount for trial cases vary.
 When the jury is deliberating, they may decide to award you less, or more, than the amount pursued by you and your attorney.

 If you are awarded more than your attorney requested in trial, consider it a success.
 The jury determined your case merits extra compensation.
 They likely reached this decision because your injuries were severe or you lost a lot of pay because of the accident.
 The extra money may be a welcome surprise, but don’t start counting your dollars yet.

 The State of Virginia Says You Cannot Recover More Than You Sued For

 The Supreme Court of Virginia says personal injury claimants cannot recover more than they sued for.
 Because of this decision, if the jury awards you more than you expected, get ready for that verdict to be changed.

 The Judge Could Change the Verdict